LiciaPereira/Monitorian/README.md

 ![Screenshot](Images/Screenshot_unison.png)<br>
 (DPI: 100%)

+You can also adjust the brightness of all monitors at once by simply scrolling the mouse wheel on the taskbar icon, without having to open the application window.

 In addition, the user can change the adjustable range of brightness and contrast for each monitor seamlessly.

 ![Screenshot](Images/Screenshot_range.png)&nbsp;